RAJAS2025/VHR-WRO-FE-June-2025/README.md

 Points are awarded based on how well teams perform in the challenge rounds, the thoroughness of their engineering documentation, and the creativity and reliability of their solutions.
 The aim is to inspire learning in STEM through hands-on robotics, collaborative teamwork, and inventive problem-solving.

-To learn more about the challeng, click [here](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf).
+To learn more about the challenge, click [here](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf).